Archival Pigment Prints

 The term "pigment print" is used generally for any type of printed image that uses strictly pigments.
 Pigment printing processes have been utilized since the middle of the 19th century.
 The image stability of pigment printing is superior to that of any other method of printing, including traditional silver-halide or metal-based.

 Pigment prints are unique in that the pigment ink (minuscule colored particles suspended in a neutral carrier liquid) are laid down onto paper by a digital printer.
 As solid particles, Pigment Inks are inherently inert and quite stable.

 A multitude of examples of artists using archival pigment printing can be seen as close as your local museum.
 The biggest collections are held at the Metropolitan Museum and the Museum of Modern Art.
 Pigment Ink prints exceed traditional color photographs when it comes to archival permanence.

-Fine Art Paper Pigment Prints
+PFR Pigment Prints